jacobmorrisn/Y4-Project/README.md

 ### v.
 Dataset size vs. classification performance

-This notebook aims to explore how the number of images in a training dataset affects the classification performance of the network.
-The first thing explored is how the number of augmentations affects the model accuracy, in order to find out how much a dataset should be augmented by in order to optimise performance.
-The second thing is to keep the number of augmentations constant but vary the number of real images that are in the training set to be augmented, this can be used as a measure of how much real labelled data is needed to successfully train a classification model.
+Explore how the number of images in a training dataset affects the classification performance of the network.
+First explore how the number of augmentations affects the model accuracy, in order to find out how much a dataset should be augmented by in order to optimise performance.
+Then keep the number of augmentations constant but vary the number of real images that are in the training set to be augmented, this can be used as a measure of how much real labelled data is needed to successfully train a classification model.